symbol/symbol-docs/source/guides/mosaic.rst

 What's next?
 ============

-Now that you have your mosaic, try to :ref:`transfer <guide-sending-a-transfer-transaction>` it or modify its properties following next guide.
+:ref:`Transfer <guide-sending-a-transfer-transaction>` one mosaic created to another account or modify its properties following the next guide.

 .. _guide-modifying-mosaic-supply: